raimund-zille/tas-balltracking/README.md

 If it doesnt find the *threshold_matrix.xml*, do *catkin_make* in a terminal, then start the *navigation_goals_node* or *calibrate_params* in the same terminal

 ### Using it with another setup
 Make sure you edit the servo-command topic such that it fits your robot if you wanna directly publish on the servo.
 Also you most likley have to change the callback if the wii-button is pressed.
-Everything in the file [navigation_goals.cpp](follow_ball/src/navigation_goals.cpp).
+Everything is in the file [navigation_goals.cpp](follow_ball/src/navigation_goals.cpp).